eman7blue/numismatic-archeology/README.md

 ## Info

 Still a WIP.

-Basically adding some collectable coins to the sussy sand loot tables for flavor.
+Numismatic Archeology is a mod that adds (so far) eight collectable coins that can be found throughout the world, including one in a new generated desert feature.